“But let patience have its perfect work, that you may be perfect and complete, lacking nothing”

 “You shall build with whole stones the altar of the LORD your God, and offer burnt offerings on it to the Lord your God” (Deuteronomy 27:6).

 “Lacking” signifies to forsake, leave, lag behind, be left destitute, fall short.
 This believer does not leave any obligations to God.
-His spiritual development lacks no shortcoming.
-Nothing of spiritual significance is lacking in the mature believer.
+His spiritual development lacks no shortcomings.
+Nothing of spiritual significance lacks in the mature believer.
 Mature believers leave immature believers behind.

 Each decision to persevere builds a stronger platform for further growth.